-Indian 2: Major Accident In The Sets Of Kamal Haasan-Shankar Project; Three Dead
+Indian 2: Major Accident On The Sets Of Kamal Haasan-Shankar Project; 3 Dead

 அவர்களை இழந்த குடும்பத்தினரின் துயரம் பன்மடங்கு இருக்கும். அவர்களில் ஒருவனாக அவர்களின் துயரத்தில் பங்கேற்கிறேன்.அவர்களுக்கு என் ஆழ்ந்த அனுதாபங்கள்

-Indian 2, which is a sequel to the 1996-released Kamal Haasan-Shankar project, is one of the most-anticipated upcoming films of the Tamil cinema industry in 2020.
-Kamal Haasan reprises his highly celebrated character Senapathy in the movie, which features Nedumudi Venu, Siddharth, Delhi Ganesh, Vivek, and so on in the supporting roles.
+Indian 2, which is a sequel to the 1996 Kamal Haasan-Shankar project, is one of the most-anticipated upcoming Tamil films of 2020.
+Kamal Haasan reprises his highly celebrated character Senapathy in the movie, which features Nedumudi Venu, Siddharth, Delhi Ganesh, Vivek, and so on in supporting roles.
 Kajal Aggarwal and Rakul Preet Singh essay the female leads in the project, which is produced by Lyca Productions.

 Also Read: